top of page

 FAQ

 Yes!
 The guitar fits comfortably in most laptop backpacks, hiking daypacks, etc., with lots of room to spare.
 We have packed it under the seat and in overhead bins on dozens of flights in the US and around the world, not to mention never had a problem with airport security.
-Some budget airlines strictly enforce an ~18” length limit for personal items, but the guitar easily fits at a slight angle inside an 18” long bag.
+Some budget airlines strictly enforce an ~18” length limit for personal items, but the guitar easily fits at a angle inside most 18” long bags.

 bottom of page